 Many marketers don’t really associate email marketing and SEO.
 After all, emails aren’t indexed by search engines, so they don’t really help you rank higher.
-However, that doesn’t mean email marketing cannot be used in conjunction with SEO.
+However, that doesn’t mean email marketing and other digital marketing strategies cannot be used in conjunction with SEO.

 With planning and coordination, email marketing can be very beneficial to your SEO efforts.
 Still not convinced?
 Take a look at three benefits that email marketing can have on your SEO.